vitant-lang/IR-Drop-Predictor/README.md

-pio install all requirment.txt better with GPU torch  and simply run it
+pio install all requirment.txt better with GPU torch  and simply run test